crazzfeng/sendcloud-docs/docs/Analysis/inbox-insight.md

 ### Step 1: Verify Your Sending Domain

 Ensure you have at least one verified sending domain in Aurora SendCloud.
-If you haven't set this up yet, head to your Domain Settings first.
+If you haven't set this up yet, navigate to your Domain Settings first.

 ### Step 2: Add Your Email Template (Optional)

 Upload one of your email templates for more effective warm-up.
-We'll use your actual content in a controlled proportion to build authentic sending patterns.
+We'll use your actual content in controlled proportions to build authentic sending patterns.

 ### Step 3: Activate Inbox Insight